 Photographing birds in flight can be tricky, especially if the light is a little bit low.

 Getting a sharp image of a flying bird comes down to getting a lot of this right technically.
 First of all you’re going to want to make sure that you have a quick enough shutter speed to catch the bird sharply; generally this means a shutter speed of about 1/250 at the least.
 If you’re lower than that you’ll want to increase the ISO a touch.

 The second thing you’ll need to do is to use the focus setting on your camera that allows the focus to follow a moving object, this is make sure your focus keeps moving with the bird.
 The third thing is to pan while shooting; follow the bird at the same speed it is moving and shoot using the continuous shot when it is in a nice range.
 If you shoot with continuous shot one is bound to come up sharp.

 Artistically, do your best to allow the animal some breathing room in your photo.
 Giving some space for the bird to fly into adds dimension to your image.

 For the photographers I shot this image of the frigate bird on a Canon 60d with a 70-200mm f/4.
-I shot the image at a focal length of 200mm, with a shutter speed of 1/1250, aperture of f/4 and an ISO speed of 100.
+I took the image at a focal length of 200mm, with a shutter speed of 1/1250 seconds, aperture of f/4 and an ISO speed of 100.